TheRealWaldo/thermal/README.md

 | `min_index` | The index where the min temperature was detected (1 Dimensional)
 | `max_index` | The index where the max temperature was detected (1 Dimensional)
 | `sensor_temp` | The temperature of the sensor itself (if the sensor provides it)
+| `person_detected` | A boolean representing whether the sensor detected a person or not.
+Must use latest firmware!

 [commits]: https://github.com/TheRealWaldo/thermal/commits/main
 [commits-shield]: https://img.shields.io/github/commit-activity/m/therealwaldo/thermal?style=for-the-badge